 Various departments within the School of Cinematic Arts conduct special seminars and screenings featuring distinguished filmmakers and scholars.

 School of Dramatic Arts

-The USC School of Theatre’s season of performances is enjoyed each year by students, faculty, staff, alumni and friends, as well as many Los Angeles theatregoers.
+The USC School of Dramatic Arts presents performances for students, faculty, staff, alumni and friends, as well as many Los Angeles theatregoers.
 New and contemporary plays, innovative productions of classical works and a spring musical are featured each year.

-Shoah Foundation Institute for Visual History and Education
+Shoah Foundation: The Institute for Visual History and Education

 Dedicated to research and scholarship in the humanities and social sciences, the USC Shoah Foundation Institute for Visual History and Education houses a vast collection of Holocaust materials, including 52,000 testimonies of survivors and other witnesses to the Holocaust.

 USC Spectrum, a program of the Division of Student Affairs, presents an annual season of arts and lecture programs by nationally and internationally known artists and personalities for the education and entertainment of the USC community and its neighbors.

 Thornton School of Music

 The USC Thornton School of Music presents more than 500 student and faculty performances throughout the year, both on and off campus.
 Ensembles present a variety of vocal and instrumental music in a broad range of musical styles.

 The USC Libraries, including the historic Edward L. Doheny, Jr. Memorial Library, have served as an intellectual center and cultural treasure for generations of students, faculty and staff since it opened